kerumai/kerumai.github.com/_posts/2016-02-21-speed-up-page-load-with-chunking.md

 published:  true
 ---

-So I was doing some investigations around HTTP/2 recently and went off on a slight tangent around optimizing browser page load times.
+I was doing some investigations around HTTP/2 recently and went off on a slight tangent around optimizing browser page load times.
 And for maybe the 3rd time in the past few years, I ended up finding __flushing early with chunked encoding__ to be really useful.
 So I'm writing some of this down here in the hope that someone else finds it useful too.

 ## Techniques